MON-100

 The MON-100 is a circular, sheet metal bodied, directional type of anti-personnel mine designed and manufactured in the early 1960s by the Soviet Union.
 It is designed to wound or kill by fragmentation and resembles a large bowl.

+The mine is reported to be deployed in Angola, Mozambique, South Africa and Zambia.

 Design

 The MON-100 mine body has a smooth, well finished appearance with a webbing handle mounted on the upper edge.
 It is usually attached to a mounting shackle by wing nuts on either side of the mine body (the shackle is connected to a spike for securing the mine to buildings, trees etc.).
 The concave face of the mine has a detonator cavity in its center (this is the side aimed at the target).

-The mine contains 2 kg of explosive to propel 450 steel rod fragments to a lethal range of 100 m, at maximum range the spread of the fragmentation is 9.5 m.
+The mine contains 2 kg of explosive to propel 450 steel rod fragments to a lethal range of 100 m (thus the "100" in the name), at maximum range the spread of the fragmentation is 9.5 m.
 The mine alone weighs 5 kg but with the shackle and mounting spike the weight is 7.53 kg.
 The MON 100 can be command actuated using a PN manual inductor attached by demolition cable to an EDP-R electric detonator.
 It can also be actuated by a variety of booby trap (BT) switches including: